texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 ## Git

 Git is a version control system.
 We could spend the whole week discussing the ins and outs of version control.. so we won't.
 It allows multiple programmers to collaborate on long-term projects by synchronizing code across their machines.
-Since we're only here for a week, so we're just going to tell you what to type here.
+Since we're only here for a week, we're just going to tell you what to type here.

 <div style="background-color:rgba(127, 255, 255, 0.5)">
 <b>OPEN A TERMINAL AND DO THIS</b>